 1. Greenbrier State Park

 Greenbrier State Park features a 42-acre (0.17 sq km) freshwater lake with a white sandy beach.
-The waters of this lake are popularly believed to be the clearest watersOpens in a new tab. in the state.
+The waters of this lake are popularly believed to be the clearest waters in the state.
 In fact, the waters are so clear that you can see down to the sandy bottom!

 Aside from the gorgeous beach and waters, the state park also boasts a shaded picnic area where you and your family can grab lunch and a small concession stand where you can buy snacks.
 You can enjoy the hiking trails or camp overnight in the camping area.